WaiJie/WaiJie.github.io/README.md

+# Personal website
-Just a personal Website for my data analytics projects
+Just a personal Website for my data analytics projects to be used in my resume.